Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Molecular sampling in low-density regions

 \subsubsection{Novel top 5\% docking scores}

 We additionally report in Table \ref{tab:5ds} the average docking scores of the top 5\% unique molecules that satisfy the novel hit conditions.
-As observed, SDG yields significantly lower average docking scores compared to the standard training-free diffusion guidance method (SDG w/o Stein correction), which indicates that the generated molecules exhibit stronger binding affinity.
+As observed, SDG yields significantly lower average docking scores compared to the standard training-free diffusion guidance method $\text{SDG}^{\clubsuit}$(w/o Stein correction), indicating that the generated molecules exhibit a stronger binding affinity.
 Moreover, SDG improves binding affinity over both the pretrained model GDSS and the classifier-based diffusion guidance method MOOD.
-We utilize the docking program QuickVina 2 \cite{alhossary2015fast} to compute docking scores, and set the exhaustiveness to 8 to obtain more consistent results for the same batch of generated molecules.